Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Background

 The mixer operator is generated by the transverse-field Hamiltonian, which promotes transitions between different computational basis states.
 It is given by:

 where $X_j$ is the Pauli-X operator acting on the $j$th qubit.

 The phase operator typically encodes the problem we wish to solve.
-For the MaxCut problem, the phase operator is generated by the cost Hamiltonian $C$ that represents the cut value of a given partition of the graph's vertices.
-The phase operator is therefore:
+For the Max-Cut problem, the phase operator is generated by the cost Hamiltonian $C$ that represents the cut value of a given partition of the graph's vertices.
+In our formulation, each vertex \(i\) in the graph \(G = (V,E)\) is associated with a binary variable \(z_i \in \{0,1\}\) so that a computational basis state \(|z_1z_2\cdots z_n\rangle\) corresponds to a particular partition of the vertices---for example, with \(z_i = 0\) indicating that vertex \(i\) belongs to one subset and \(z_i = 1\) indicating membership in the other.
+The phase operator is then given by:

 where $Z_u$ and $Z_v$ are Pauli-Z operators acting on the qubits representing vertices $u$ and $v$, and $E$ is the set of edges in the graph $G = (V, E)$.